GM8land/GM8land/README.md

 - Leveraging natural language processing (NLP) and transformers
 - AI ethics and bias reduction

-## Samples of my work from the course can be found in my repositories linked below
+## Samples of my work (Code and ReadMe files) from the course can be found in my repositories linked below.

 ### https://github.com/GM8land/python-challenge-updated